Table Tennis FAQ

 • Can change the spin of the ball mid-rally and use spin variations strategically.

-• New skills unlocked: push drop, forehand counter-loop, forehand flick, backhand banana flick
+• New skills unlocked: forehand counter-loop, powerful forehand loop away from table, forehand flick, backhand (banana/chiquita) flick.

 Gameplay:

-• Always look for an opportunity to attack first; automatically attack long balls on both sides.
+• Plays very aggresively; always look for an opportunity to attack first; automatically attack most long balls on both sides.

 • Switch between defensive and offensive play as opportunities arise.
-Start to counter-loop with some success.
+Start to counter-loop with some success and engage in more powerful forehand-to-forehand rallies from mid-distance or away from the table.

 • Able to compete at a high level but still vulnerable to faster, more powerful players.